| java.lang.Object | ||

 and ignore the setCalendarField calls.

-calendarField | one of
+| calendarField | one of

 This method fires a |

-Changes the upper limit for Date
+Changes the upper limit for Dates in this sequence.

-, then there is no upper
+If start is null, then there is no upper

 limit.
 No bounds checking is done here: the new